Making your own breadcrumbs is a great way to repurpose stale bread that you won’t have to waste.

 Making your own ensures they will be made with fiber-rich, whole-grain breads.
-Freeze leftover bread in a ziplock bag until you are ready to bake.
-Your homemade crumbs can be frozen, too, for up to six months.
+Freeze leftover bread in a zipper top bag until you are ready to bake.
+Your homemade crumbs can be frozen, too, for up to 6 months.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.